 r1 – Initial conditions prior to any group ‘transactions’

-r – Balance or present status
+r2 – Balance or present status following ‘transactions’

-When each entity is so represented a group profile can be similrly constructed as the matrix sum of the entities.
+When each entity is so represented a group profile can be similarly constructed as the matrix sum of the entities.

-If we consider the relationship A~B, a benefit/loss matrix is generated that impacts upon both entities providing a resultant profile following a transaction.
+If we consider the relationship A~B, a benefit/loss matrix is generated that impacts upon both entities and shown as a balance in r2 providing a resultant profile following a transaction.
 This in itself provides for an A~B emergent resource.
-If we map the group transactions in discreet moments in time the net need and would highlight the intra-group processes.
+If we map the group transactions in discreet moments in time the net needs and assets would highlight the intra-group processes.
 This is particularly pertinent for the 4+1 model.
 We can map the transactional impact of the tetrahedronal subgroup with its six resultant synergetic outcomes.
-The subgroup profile can be determined as stated previously and then considered in transaction with the .
-This powerfully provides the engagement of a fifth group member without excess complexity but with stage-wise development consciousness throughout the whole process
+The subgroup profile can be determined as stated previously and then considered in transaction with the ‘Rotational Interface’ entity.
+This powerfully provides the engagement of a fifth group member without excess complexity but with stage-wise development consciousness throughout the whole process.
+A link to our prototype tool can be found at:

+https://docs.google.com/spreadsheet/ccc?key=0Ahbauzia5fRIdENRQU9RUDdlNThvVjNaRFFDNXNIWWc&hl=en_US

 References